cs1302uga/cs1302-minesweeper-alpha/README.md

 if you are passing in a seed file called `seed1.txt` containined in a `tests` directory located directly within your main project directory.

-To read the file, let us assume that we have the path to the file stored in a `String` object referred to with a variable called `seed` and use the following classes:
+To read the file, let us assume that we have access to the seed file's path via a `String` variable called `seedPath` and that we will use the following classes:

 * [`File`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/io/File.html)
 * [`Scanner`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Scanner.html)